 “Increasingly, marijuana is seen as a functional food, with purported health benefits far outnumbering what consumers can get from kale, turmeric or kombucha.
 With a new generation growing up in states where cannabis is legal (currently about 20% of the U.S. population), new products are rapidly entering the market.” – Forbes

-The Specialty Food Association listed Cannabis as a top food trend in 2018.
+The Specialty Food Association listed Cannabis as a top food trend.
 Cooking with cannabis is a growing health trend.
 Those using it claim it said alleviates pain, lessen anxiety and manage insomnia (Health.com).

 New Customer Demographics

 With legislated regulation leading to more predictable dosages, the future of cannabis and retail will see an influx of new customers.
 Often, these customer are looking for an alternative to opioids for pain management.

 One such fast-growing group is seniors 70-90.
 A study by Health Canada found that two-thirds of registered medical marijuana customers were using the product to treat arthritis.
 Additionally, in The Globe and Mail reported, “In the United States, seniors have become the fastest-growing demographic of cannabis users.”